USA Banner

 (i) An unmanufactured article, material, or supply that has been mined or produced in the United States; or

 (2) Critical Infrastructure Security and Resilience.
-It is the policy of the United States to strengthen the security and resilience of its critical infrastructure against both physical and cyber threats including threats to reliable PNT data such as spoofing and jamming of GPS.
-Each applicant selected for Federal funding under this notice must demonstrate, prior to the signing of the grant agreement, effort to consider and address physical and cyber security risks relevant to the transportation mode and type and scale of the project.
-Projects that have not appropriately considered and addressed physical and cyber security and resilience in their planning, design, and project oversight, as determined by the Department and the Department of Homeland Security, will be required to do so before receiving funds for construction, consistent with Presidential Policy Directive 21 - Critical Infrastructure Security and Resilience and the National Security Memorandum on Improving Cybersecurity for Critical Infrastructure Control Systems.
+It is the policy of the United States to strengthen the security and resilience of its critical infrastructure against all hazards, including both physical and cyber risks, consistent with the National Security Memorandum on Critical Infrastructure Security and Resilience (NSM-22).
+Each applicant selected for Federal funding must demonstrate, prior to the signing of the grant agreement, efforts to consider and address physical and cyber security risks relevant to the transportation mode and type and scale of the project.
+Projects that have not appropriately considered and addressed physical and cyber security and resilience in their planning, design, and project oversight, as determined by the Department and the Department of Homeland Security, will be required to do so before receiving funds.

 (3) Civil Rights and Title VI.
-As a condition of grant award, grant recipients should demonstrate that the recipient has a plan for compliance with civil rights obligations and nondiscrimination laws, including Title VI of the Civil Rights Act of 1964 and implementing regulations (49 CFR part 21), the Americans with Disabilities Act of 1990 (ADA), Section 504 of the Rehabilitation Act, and all other civil rights requirements and accompanying regulations.
-As applicable, grant recipients will be expected to develop a Title VI program plan and a plan to address any legacy infrastructure or facilities that are not compliant with ADA standards.
-MARAD’s Office of Civil Rights will work with awarded grant recipients to ensure full compliance with Federal civil rights requirements.
-Recipients are encouraged to demonstrate that they have a plan in place that demonstrates action to create an inclusive workplace environment with a commitment to equal opportunity and freedom from harassment.7
+As a condition of a grant award, grant recipients should demonstrate that the recipient has a plan for compliance with civil rights obligations and nondiscrimination laws, including Title VI of the Civil Rights Act of 1964 and implementing regulations (49 CFR part 21), the Americans with Disabilities Act of 1990 (ADA), Section 504 of the Rehabilitation Act, and all other civil rights requirements and accompanying regulations.
+This should include a current Title VI plan, completed Community Participation Plan, and a plan to address any legacy infrastructure or facilities that are not compliant with ADA standards, as applicable.
+MARAD's Office of Civil Rights may work with awarded grant recipients to ensure full compliance with Federal civil rights requirements.

 Each applicant selected for a Small Shipyard Grant will be required to work with MARAD on the development and implementation of a plan to collect information and report on the project’s performance with respect to the relevant long-term outcomes that are expected to be achieved through the capital project or training.
 Performance indicators will not include formal goals or targets, but will require analysis of post-project outcomes, which will inform the Small Shipyard Grant Program in working towards best practices, programmatic performance measures, and future decision-making guidelines.

-If the total value of a selected applicant’s currently active grants, cooperative agreements, and procurement contracts from all Federal awarding agencies exceeds $10,000,000 for any period of time during the period of performance of this Federal award, then the applicant during that period of time must maintain the currency of information reported to the SAM that is made available in FAPIIS about civil, criminal, or administrative proceedings described further in the terms to the grant agreement.
-This is a statutory requirement under Section 872 of Public Law 110–417, as amended (41 U.S.C.
+If the total value of a selected applicant's currently active grants, cooperative agreements, and procurement contracts from all Federal awarding agencies exceeds $10,000,000 for any period of time during the period of performance of this Federal award, then the applicant during that period of time must maintain the currency of information reported to the SAM that is made available in FAPIIS about civil, criminal, or administrative proceedings described in paragraph 2 of Appendix XII of 2 C.F.R. part 200.
+This is a statutory requirement under Section 872 of Public Law 110-417,as amended (41 U.S.C.
 2313).
-As required by Section 3010 of Public Law 111–212, all information posted in the designated integrity and performance system on or after April 15, 2011, except past performance reviews required for Federal procurement contracts, will be publicly available.
+As required by Section 3010 of Public Law 111-212, all information posted in the designated integrity and performance system on or after April 15, 2011, except past performance reviews required for Federal procurement contracts, will be publicly available.

 For further information concerning this notice please contact David M. Heller, Associate Administrator for Business and Finance Development, Maritime Administration, Room W21-318, 1200 New Jersey Avenue, S.E., Washington, D.C.
 20590; phone: (202) 366–5737; or fax: (202) 366–6988.
 To ensure applicants receive accurate information about eligibility or the Program, you are encouraged to contact MARAD directly with questions.